 Emilia, who understands Iago far better than the gullible male characters have so far, demonstrates her loyalty to Desdemona by risking her own safety and defying the murderer of her former mistress, despite his obvious willingness to do violence.

-Montano, Graziano, and Iago enter.
-Othello admits once more, this time to Graziano, Desdemona's uncle, that he smothered Desdemona.
-Graziano is shocked, and says that it is a good thing that Brabantio died from grief at Desdemona's marriage so that he did not live to see this.
+Montano, Gratiano, and Iago enter.
+Othello admits once more, this time to Gratiano, Desdemona's uncle, that he smothered Desdemona.
+Gratiano is shocked, and says that it is a good thing that Brabantio died from grief at Desdemona's marriage so that he did not live to see this.

 The speed with which Othello is transformed from respected general to reviled outsider reveals the strength of prejudices more or less repressed by other characters throughout the majority of the play.
 Once there's reason to exclude him from the social group, Othello quickly is diminished to the status of outsider among the Venetians.

 Meanwhile, despite Iago's demands that she obey him and be quiet, Emilia begins to piece together what happened.
 Othello insists again that Desdemona was unfaithful and brings up the proof of the handkerchief.
 Now Emilia explodes in anger, and explains that she was the one who found the handkerchief and gave it to Iago.

 Iago tries to control Emilia, commanding her as his wife to be silent.
 But she shows her independence and loyalty to both Desdemona and to the truth.
 Othello, meanwhile, his crime staring him in the face, now can only preserve his honor by insisting that Iago's version must be the truth.